WDI-DTLA-41/assessments/week-04/mechanical.md

 ```

-Write a function called `parseUrl` that returns an object so that given a path such as:
+Write a function called `parseQuery` that returns an object so that given a queryString such as:

-'/list?sort=price&page=3&page2=4&sortOrder=dsc'
+'sort=price&page=3&page2=4&sortOrder=dsc'

-It returns an object with the keys path and query:
+It returns an object:

 ```
 {
-  path: 'list',
-  query: {
-    Sort: 'price',
+    sort: 'price',
     page: '3',
     page2: '4',
-    SortOrder: 'dsc'
+    sortOrder: 'dsc'
-  }
 }
 ```